jotafeldmann/trucks-x-cargo/docs/how-it-works.md

 ### Designating trucks for cargos

-Five different algorithms was developed, with 2 remaining:
+Five different algorithms were developed, with 2 remaining:

 - Iteration with sorted dictionary
 The classic cargos x trucks iteration (sorted dictionary)